MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

     Start your enterprise IoT trial using the [Microsoft Defender for IoT - EIoT Device License - add-on wizard](https://signup.microsoft.com/get-started/signup?products=b2f91841-252f-4765-94c3-75802d7c0ddb&ali=1&bac=1) or via the Microsoft 365 admin center. <!-- is this correct?-->

-A permanent Enterprise IoT monitoring license supports 5 devices per Microsoft 365 E5 (ME5) or E5 Security license, or is available as a standalone, per-device license for Microsoft Defender for Endpoint P2 customers.
+A permanent Enterprise IoT monitoring license supports five devices per Microsoft 365 E5 (ME5) or E5 Security license, or is available as a standalone, per-device license for Microsoft Defender for Endpoint P2 customers.

 ## Alerts
 <!-- here Enterprise was written with a capital and I have lowered that-->